Posted on: 19 June 2018

 Imagine a player has 100% health and takes a few hits so that they are at 50%.
 The bar representing their health is now half empty.
 They get hit again, dropping their health to 25%, however, rather than showing a quarter of the bar remaining, the graphic is only showing 10 – 15%.
 Now the user is going to start to get a little nervous about whether they can win.

-In video games the accuracy and behavior of the health display are not important, the emotional engagement is the priority.
+In video games the accuracy and behaviour of the health display are not important, the emotional engagement is the priority.
 In situations where users need to make an informed decision based on the display, such deceptive behaviours would be inappropriate.

 Deception In Design Is Not Inherently Bad